rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 ## Using Token Variables
 Cedar provides a robust collection of [design tokens](https://rei.github.io/rei-cedar-tokens/#/) corresponding to Cedar's foundations.
 Standard colors, typography, space, size and other properties are available in the `cdr-tokens` package.
-Outputs support web, IOS, and Android consumers.
+Outputs support web, iOS, and Android consumers.

 As you create your own components, work with your designer to take advantage of this inventory in your custom classes.
 Using them this way will ensure your custom styles remain consistent with design guidelines.